TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 3/John 3.4.md

 ---

-Nicodemus saith unto him, How can a man be born when he is old? can he enter a second time into his mother's womb, and be born?
+Nicodemus said to him, "How can a man be born when he is old?
+Can he enter a second time into his mother's womb, and be born?"